jimmytidey/bibnet-google-scholar-scraper/README.md

 it's metadata fields, this seems like a reasonable use of their service.

 There is a keys.js where you can provide cookie details, so that you are querying Google as a logged in user.
 I don't think this adds any particular advantage.

+## Testing locally
+You can't send data back to localhost from the google scholar plugin because it won't have https enabled.

+You need to use Ngrok to tunnel an external https website that it tempoaraily sets up for you back to LocalHost.

+Install ngrok, then run  ./ngrok http 3000